“Capital One, you can’t hide!” – Cambridge protesters escalate for Palestine.

 Last week, Israel’s Prime Minister Benjamin Netanyahu’s war cabinet approved plans to colonize Gaza and expel the population of Gaza City, making explicit what has been the core mission of the genocidal Zionist state since its founding in 1948.

-Speakers at Sunday’s action emphasised that as this Zionist genocide intensifies, so too must solidarity with the Palestine Resistance in the imperial core.
+Speakers at Sunday’s action emphasized that as this Zionist genocide intensifies, so too must solidarity with the Palestine Resistance in the imperial core.
 “We’re in a dire moment,” the emcee — Kojo Acheampong of PSL — declared when opening the rally.
 “We’re seeing starvation.
 We’re hearing word of the annexation of Gaza. … We’re in a dire situation, because people here are suffering while the U.S perpetuates death in Gaza. … This government was made for an elite class, for a billionaire class who wants to profit above everything else — even if it means a genocide.”

 A youth organizer with BDS – Boston emphasized unconditional support for resistance in Palestine.
 “It is important to remember why we are here,” she said.
 “As the escalation against our own community increases, we must remember that the heart and compass of our struggle must remain steadfastly in Gaza. … We gather here today not only to declare our moral commitment to continue resistance against all those who contribute to the oppression of Gaza but to condemn the Zionist machinations that seep into the streets of Boston.”